BetaHuhn/vue-cmd-menu/README.md

 - 🧭 **Easy navigation** with your keyboard or mouse
 - 📁 **Nested actions** for folder like navigation experience
 - 🔩 **Simple data structure** to define and customise actions

-## 👋 Introduction

-vue-cmd-menu lets you built a beatiful, fast and extensible command menu like the ones you may know from Vercel, GitHub and Linear or MacOS's Spotlight/Raycast.
-It can be invoked anywhere in your app via <kbd>Command</kbd> + <kbd>k</kbd> to perform actions users would typically be able to do via an interface.

-They sound easy to build, but handling the different interactions, nagivation and state management can quickly become complicated. vue-cmd-menu provides a simple abstraction over this, simply pass it the actions you want your users to be able to perform and it will handle the rest.

 ## 🚀 Get started